Skip to main content

 Highlighting

 Set highlighted = true on any fixture to have its value appear prominently in the report.
+This is useful for correlation IDs and other values that should stand out across all interactions.

 Highlighted values are also accessible separately via fixtures.highlightedValues(), which Kensa uses to render them at the top of the report.